twneale/lens-manual/manual.md

 # Introduction

 [eLife Lens](http://elifesciences.org/lens) provides a novel way of looking at content on the web.
 It is designed to make life easier for researchers, reviewers, authors and readers.
 For example, have you tried to look at a figure in an online article, while at the same time trying to see what the author says about the figure, jumping all around the article, losing track of what you were looking for in the first place?
 The reason for this is that most online research articles are published in a fixed digital version of the original paper.
-With eLife Lens, we take full advantage of the internet’s flexibility.
+With eLife Lens, we take full advantage of the Internet’s flexibility.

 ## The Big Picture

 Lens has a pretty simple architecture.
 It is a stand-alone web application that can easily be hosted on any webserver.
-Every Lens instance can be configured to view arbitrary content, simply by specifying a URL to a Lens Library which has a bunch of documents, organized in collections.
+Every Lens instance can be configured to view arbitrary content, simply by specifying a URL to a Lens Library, which has a bunch of documents, organized in collections.
 Lens Libraries as well as Lens Articles are stored as JSON.
-You'll learn more about these formats in the later chapers.
+You'll learn more about these formats in later chapters.
 What's important to note is that Lens follows a distributed architecture for content, which means Lens content (libraries and articles) can be hosted anywhere.
-It doesn't require one big centralized repository that has has all the content.
-Instead anyone (even authors) can host their own documents and libraries.
+It doesn't require one big centralized repository that has all the content.
+Instead, anyone (even authors) can host their own documents and libraries.

 ![](http://f.cl.ly/items/2f3Q120T2g2f3k3f3V2V/lens-big-picture.png)

-The figure above shows independent Lens instances from two OA publishers, eLife and LandesBioscience, which have already adapted Lens for their content.
-There's another instance at `lens.substance.io`, which always has the latest Lens release and connects to it's own library, which holds all Lens-related documentation like the one you are currently reading.
+The figure above shows independent Lens instances from two OA publishers, eLife and Landes Bioscience, which have already adapted Lens for their content.
+There's another instance at `lens.substance.io`, which always has the latest Lens release and connects to its own library, which holds all Lens-related documentation like the one you are currently reading.

 ## The Lens Article Format

 The Lens Article Format is an implementation of the [Substance Document Model](http://github.com/substance/document) dedicated to scientific content.
 It features basic content types such as paragraphs, headings, and various figure types such as images, tables and videos complete with captions and cross-references.

-The document defintions can be extended easily, so you can either create your own flavour or contribute to the Lens Article Format directly.
-We have auto-generated documentation for the latest [Lens Article spec](#lens_article).
+The document definitions are easily extended, so you can either create your own flavour or contribute to the Lens Article Format directly.
+We have auto-generated documentation for the latest [Lens Article spec](#lens/lens_article).

-* Do we really need another spec for scientific documents?*
+Do we really need another spec for scientific documents?

-We believe yes for the following reasons.
+We believe so for the following reasons:

-- XML-based formats such as NML are hard to consume by webclients
+- XML-based formats such as NLM are hard to consume by web clients.
 - Strict separation of content and style is important.
-Existing formats target print, and thus contain style information, which makes them hard to process by computer programs
+Existing formats target print, and thus contain style information which makes them hard to process by computer programs.
 - The greatest advantage of Lens Articles is that any of them can be viewed in Lens, a modern web-based interface for consuming science content.